IRS Red Flags and Audit Methods for Reasonable Compensation.

 9. Typical compensation for similar roles in similar companies

-To assess factor #9, IRS agents often use data from compensation research websites.
-Taxpayers and their CPAs can use the same sources, including:
+To assess the factor number 9, revenue agents often use data from compensation research websites listed below.
+This means that taxpayers and their CPAs are allowed to use the same sources.

 What Triggers IRS Concern About Too Little Compensation?

-IRS auditors begin by reviewing Form 1120S, specifically Line 7, which reports officer compensation.
-A major red flag?
+IRS auditors begin their audit by reviewing Line 7 of form 1120S, which reports officer compensation.
+What is the major red flag?
 When this line shows very low—or zero—wages, but at the same time:

 • Large distributions are reported on Schedule K, Line 16d, and/or